DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/articles-to-base-topics-off-of/very-general/Node.js Garbage Collection Explained.md

 ![Node.js Garbage Collection - Freeing up the unreachable object](https://blog-assets.risingstack.com/2016/11/node-js-garbage-collection-freeing-up-unreachable-object.png)

-Now as we understand the basics of what's the expected behaviour of the garbage collector, let's take a look on how it is implemented in V8!
+Now as we understand the basics of what’s the expected behaviour of the garbage collector, let’s take a look on how it is implemented in V8!

 Garbage Collection Methods
 --------------------------